Juke Box Hero: Background

 The song focuses on a boy unable to purchase a ticket to a sold-out rock concert.
 Listening from outside, he hears "one guitar" and has an epiphany, leading him to buy a guitar and learn to play it.
 He realizes that with the guitar he has a chance to achieve musical stardom.
 The song then goes on to describe the struggle he has to stay on top of the music charts, which makes him a "Juke Box Hero".
 He eventually encounters another fan outside the stage door at one of his concerts, who reminds him of himself and how it all began.

 Mick Jones told Songfacts that the song was inspired by an actual fan who stood waiting outside an arena for about five hours in the rain.
 Impressed by his dedication, Jones decided to take him in and give him a glimpse of what happens backstage at a concert.
-On July 19, 2016, Lou Gramm said on the Brother Wease radio show in Rochester, that the song was about him waiting outside the Rochester War Memorial to see Jimi Hendrix but the show was sold out.
-Jones has rated it as one his 11 favorite Foreigner songs.
+On July 19, 2016, Lou Gramm said on the Brother Wease radio show in Rochester, New York that the song was about him waiting outside the Rochester War Memorial to see Jimi Hendrix but the show was sold out.
+Jones has rated it as one of his 11 favorite Foreigner songs.
 According to Gramm, this is his favorite Foreigner song.

 The song was developed out of two separate song ideas that were combined with the help of producer Robert John "Mutt" Lange.
 One of the ideas was the "Juke Box Hero" portion that Jones had developed and the other was developed by Gramm and had been called "Take One Guitar".

 This song was also re-recorded live at a 2005 Las Vegas concert where it includes portions of the Led Zeppelin song "Whole Lotta Love" (from Led Zeppelin II), and released on Foreigner's Extended Versions album.
 A live version of "Juke Box Hero" was also released on the 2014 album Best of Foreigner 4 & More.

-This song later became the namesake of, and was included in, the 2019 coming-of-age jukebox musical Jukebox Hero, based on the songs of Foreigner.
+This song later became the namesake of, and was included in, the coming-of-age jukebox musical Jukebox Hero, based on the songs of Foreigner.
+The musical premiered in February 2019 at the Ed Mirvish Theatre in Toronto, Ontario, with a book by Dick Clement and Ian LaFrenais, and an all-Canadian cast led by Nova Scotian actor/singer Geordie Brown.